senthilnasa/gomysql/readme.md

 # GoMysql

-A Go Mysql Server Pool with Bind Parameter
+A Go Mysql Server Pool with Bind Parameter using Hash table Mechanism.

 ## Benefits:

+ * Connection Pool
  * Auto Close of Connections
- * Connection Pool
  * Bind Parameters to prevent Mysql Injection
+ * Error Log to Increse performabe of Apllication

 ## Installation